r-spatial/dtwSat/vignettes/lucc.md

   %\VignetteEncoding{UTF-8}
 ---

-The [dtwSat](https://cran.r-project.org/web/packages/dtwSat/index.html) package provides an implementation of Time-Weighted Dynamic Time Warping (TWDTW) for multi-band satellite image time series analysis. [dtwSat](https://cran.r-project.org/web/packages/dtwSat/index.html) also includes methods for analysis and visualization of the TWDTW results.
+[dtwSat](https://cran.r-project.org/web/packages/dtwSat/index.html) implements the Time-Weighted Dynamic Time Warping (TWDTW) for multi-band satellite image time series analysis.
+It includes methods for analysis and visualization of results and for land use and land cover changes analysis.
 In this chapter we present an application for land use and land cover changes analysis using satellite image time series.
 We show step-by-step how to create typical temporal patterns using field samples and how to perform the TWDTW analysis for time series stored as sequence of raster files.
 In the end of this chapter we also present an example of land use and land cover changes analysis as well as the accuracy assessment.

 Introduction
 ------------

+Land use and land cover changes studies require accurate spatiotemporal data that usually is not available for many regions of the world (Fritz et al. 2013).
+This has lead to much recent development of automated and semiautomated methods for use and land cover classification, *e.g* land cover mapping (Griffiths et al. 2013), detecting forest disturbance and recovery (Kennedy, Yang, and Cohen 2010; Zhu, Woodcock, and Olofsson 2012; DeVries et al. 2015), crop classification (Xiao et al. 2005; Wardlow, Egbert, and Kastens 2007; Petitjean, Inglada, and Gancarski 2012; Maus et al. 2016), planted forest mapping (Maire et al. 2014), and crop expansion and intensification [Galford:2008; Sakamoto:2009].
+Particularly, the Time-Weighted Dynamic Time Warping (TWDTW) by (Maus et al. 2016) is flexible to account for multiyear crops, single cropping and double cropping.
+It is also robust to account for other land cover types such as forest and pasture and works with a small amount of training samples.

-The aim of the chapter is to present an application for land use and land cover changes analysis using [dtwSat](https://cran.r-project.org/web/packages/dtwSat/index.html).
-For that we run a TWDTW analysis for small area with rapid land use changes in Mato Grosso, Brazil.
+The aim of this chapter is to present an example of land use and land cover changes analysis using [dtwSat](https://cran.r-project.org/web/packages/dtwSat/index.html).
+For that we run a TWDTW analysis in a small area with rapid land use changes in Mato Grosso, Brazil.
 We also present and a land use changes analysis as well as the accuracy assessment.

 Data
 ----